itsroshan137/CovidUpdate/README.md

-# CovidUpdate
+# Covid Update
 For the Accurate, Authentic and Genuine information related to coronavirus pandemic about Precaution, Symptoms, Health Services, News, Statistics and Updates.

-Installation
+# Installation

-# clone the project to your directory
+clone the project to your directory.

 git clone https://github.com/itsroshan137/CovidUpdate.git

 open project in vscode